Xenonesis/Chatty/README.md

 └── README.md            # You are here
 ```

+## Quick Start

+### 3-Minute AI Setup

+1. **Start the App**: Run `npm run dev` to launch both frontend and backend
+2. **Open Settings**: Click the ⚙️ gear icon in the top-right
+3. **Configure AI Provider**:
+   - Choose your provider (OpenAI, Anthropic, Google, or LM Studio)
+   - Enter your API key
+   - Wait 1 second - models auto-fetch automatically!
+   - Select a model from the dropdown
+   - Click "Save Settings"
+4. **Start Chatting**: Go to Chat tab, type a message, and send!

+**Success Indicators**:
+- ✅ "API key is valid!
+Found X models" message
+- 💬 AI responds to your messages
+- 📚 Conversations are saved automatically

 ## Getting Started

 ### Prerequisites

 - Node.js **18+** and npm
 - Python **3.9+** (with `venv` module)
 - PostgreSQL **12+** running locally or remotely